alpearce/apa-summarizer/README.md

 ## Project Overview

+The goal is for shelter staff to be able to summarize long histories for dogs and cats so they can be placed in appropriate adoptive homes.
+We also want to be able to summarize medical histories so clinic staff can quickly find out what has been tried and what needs to happen next.
+Ultimately, we want an extremely simple app (choose file, click button, get summary) that can be easily maintained.
+In the meantime, we probably need to create a more interactive experimental demo in order to collect feedback from shelter staff on the results.

-This is an attempt at a Python Flask web app that parses PDF case files produced by Shelterluv and summarizes the content using OpenAI.
+The current iteration is work-in-progress attempt at a Python Flask web app that parses PDFs with PyMuPDF and summarizes the content using OpenAI.
 The app is deployed on Heroku.

 ## Cry for help
 I am a backend security engineer.
 This is not what I know how to do.
 All feedback welcome.